ghosthunterk/aiinter_wav2vec2-base-vietnamese-250h/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+List of things you need to do before using the API.
 * create environment
   ```sh
   conda create --name wav2vec2_git python=3.9